keift/trufs/README.md

 ## About

-Trusty file writes and reads.
+Trusty file reads and writes.

 ## Features